jbok4/jbok4.github.io/_posts/2016-12-08-what_is_handlebars_and_how_to_use_it.markdown

 Use the theTemplate () function returned by the compile function to generate the final string with interpolated object values.
 We pass the object data as a parameter.
 Then attach the resulting string with HTML to the page:

 `$(document.body).append (theTemplate (theData));`
-This will return our HTML with the values from the object inserted in place, and the result will look like this:&#x2028;
+This will return our HTML with the values from the object inserted in place, and the result will look like this:

 Welcome to Good Reads

 Current User: Jaclyn